 In April 2018, the Company announced a shift in its focus and resources in order to pursue the regulatory initiatives at the FCC and prepare for the future deployment of broadband and other advanced technologies and services.
 In light of this shift in focus, the Board of Directors also approved a chief executive officer transition plan, under which, John Pescatore, the Company's chief executive officer and president, transitioned to the position of vice chairman and Morgan O'Brien, the Company's then-current vice chairman, assumed the position as the new chief executive officer.
-In connection with the transition, the Company and Mr. Pescatore entered into a Continued Service, Consulting and Transition Agreement and a separate Consulting Agreement.
-In the quarter ended June 30, 2018, we recorded a liability of \$0.9 million and an additional \$0.9 million will be recorded in the three months ending September 30, 2018 for the cash payments under both the Transition and Consulting Agreements.
-These payments will be made over twenty-four months beginning October 2018.
-In addition, the Company recorded a non-cash \$2.8 million charge for stock compensation expense due to modifications of Mr. Pescatore's stock grants.
+In connection with the transition, the Company and Mr. Pescatore entered into a Continued Service, Consulting and Transition Agreement and a separate Consulting Agreement (the "CEO Transition Agreements") and the Company also entered into additional consulting and transition agreements with several other key employees.
+As of September 30, 2018, the Company recorded a liability of \$3.2 million, of which \$1.9 million is reflected in accounts payable and accrued expenses, for the cash payments under both the Transition and Consulting Agreements for Mr. Pescatore and the other key employees.
+These payments will be made over a period of time between eighteen and twenty-four months beginning October 2018.
+In addition, for the three months ended September 30, 2018, the Company recorded a non-cash \$1.7 million charge for stock compensation expense due to modifications to the key employee stock grants.
+For the six months ended September, 30, 2018, the Company recorded a non-cash \$4.5 million charge for stock compensation expense due to modifications to Mr. Pescatore's stock grants and the key employee stock grants.

 On June 1, 2018, the Company's Board of Directors approved an initial plan to restructure its business aimed at reducing the operating costs of its TeamConnect and pdvConnect businesses and better aligning and focusing its business priorities on its spectrum initiatives.
 As part of the restructuring plan, the Company eliminated approximately 20 positions, or 20% of its workforce, primarily from its TeamConnect and pdvConnect businesses.
-As a result, the Company recorded a restructuring charge in the three months ended June 30, 2018 of approximately \$0.3 million, related to employee severance and benefit costs.
+In August 2018, the Company continued with its restructuring efforts and eliminated approximately 7 additional positions.
+As a result, the Company recorded a restructuring charge in the three months ended September 30, 2018 of approximately \$0.1 million and \$0.4 million for the six months ended September 30, 2018, related to employee severance and benefit costs.